t-hamano/notes-data-generator/README.md

 ## Features

 - Create 100 test users when the plugin is activated.
-- Create comments from a random user, a random comment, and a random date chosen from the last three years.
+- Create comments from a random user, a random comment, and a random date.
 - Override the avatar URL of the test users to better visualize the avatar.
 - Allow duplicate comments.
 - All test users and test block comments will be deleted when the plugin is deactivated.

+## Prerequisites

+- This plugin requires the latest Gutenberg plugin to be installed and activated.
+- Enable the Block Commenting feature in the Gutenberg plugin Experiments settings.

 ## Installation